 Classism in the African American Community

-My work as of late is reflective of my thoughts and feelings about interaction and identity in Black America, focusing on stereotypes of the African American Male and Female within the paradigm of the African American Community.
+My work is reflective of my thoughts and feelings about interactions and identity in Black America, focusing on stereotypes of the African American Male and Female within the paradigm of the African American Community.
 Specifically, I have noted the use of codecs (devices that compresses data to enable faster transmission of that data; also decompresses data received) to quickly pack and unpack information about African American men and women amongst themselves.
 These codecs may take many forms, such as a brown paper bag (or colorism, as related to skin tone) or a pencil (or texturism, as related to hair texture).
-The tones and textures themselves then serve as codecs.
+The skin tones and hair textures themselves then serve as codecs.

 The goal of the work is to begin a conversation within a public space about why these things are so prevalent within the African-American community, given the community’s history in the United States.